Healing Within Reach: Join for only $297. TAP TO READ

 Table of Contents

 If you’ve ever felt like your body reacts to everything, food, perfume, stress, or even the weather, you’re not imagining it.
-For many people, those unpredictable flares are often linked to Mast Cell Activation Syndrome (MCAS), a condition in which immune cells called mast cells become hypersensitive, releasing excessive amounts of chemicals like histamine.
-In this blog post, we’ll cover the 7 root causes of mast cell activation syndrome (MCAS).
+For many people, those unpredictable flares are often linked to Mast Cell Activation Syndrome (MCAS).
+Rather than re-defining the condition, this article focuses on why mast cells become stuck in an overreactive state — and what keeps that loop running.
+In this blog post, we’ll explore seven underlying root causes that commonly drive mast cell activation and prevent symptoms from settling.

 At re-origin, we regularly hear from people who’ve spent years searching for answers to seemingly unrelated symptoms such as gut issues, fatigue, anxiety, and dizziness.
 Understanding MCAS doesn’t just name the problem; it gives you a path to calm your body’s overprotective alarm system.